unicodefreak/jbnode/README.md

 ##jbNode architecture and Netty

-jbNode is a simple implementation of Netty server.
+jbNode is implemented on the top of JBoss Netty server.
 The 'core' module contains all the code needed to run server.

-The 'spring' module contains sample descriptors to initialize jbNode in Spring environment.
+The 'spring' module contains sample descriptors needed to initialize jbNode in Spring environment.
 Module 'bootstrap', which is used to start standalone instance, is an example of initialization through Spring context.

 ##Embedding jbNode